Death & The Maidens:

 “A relationship forged between two such forceful, difficult characters was unlikely to last.” – Scotsman.com

-Two final features commonly shared among the Fixed Signs which ran rampant at the Hughes home eventually served as the death knell both for Ted’s marriage and Sylvia’s very life – Intensity and the Refusal to Ask for Assistance.
+Two additional features commonly shared among the Fixed Signs which ran rampant at the Hughes home eventually served as the death knell both for Ted’s marriage and Sylvia’s very life – Intensity and the Refusal to Ask for Assistance.

 Despite respecting each other as intellectual equals and inspirational mentors, along with being able to successfully blend a conventional lifestyle with the pursuit of their artistic goals while living together under the same roof, Sylvia could not reconcile the destructive aspects of her marriage with Ted.
 Aspects, which were present long before discovering her husband’s infidelities with their mutual friend, Assia Wevill.